Forum for Naga Reconciliation: Foundation

 On 24 February 2008, the Forum for Naga Reconciliation (FNR) was formed in principle.
 It was one of the outcomes of the three-day Naga Peace Convention in Dimapur organised by Shisha Hoho, a Christian prayer group.
 Few had responded to the call and the convention was scantily attended.
 FNR was formally inaugurated at Kohima on 25 March 2008 with the support of 39 Naga organisations along with the Nagaland Baptist Church Council and Council of Naga Baptist Churches.
 It also had the support from members of Society of friends and American Baptist Churches USA.
 The forum sought to reconcile various Naga armed groups on the basis of the historical and political rights of the Nagas.
 Though some of its members are Christians associated with church institutions, it is not a church organisation.

-It then had the support of several Naga organisations such as the Naga Hoho, Eastern Naga People's Organisation, Eastern Naga Students Federation, Eastern Naga Students Association, GBs and DBs Federation Nagaland, Naga Women's Union, Manipur, United Naga Council Manipur, All Naga Students Association Manipur, Naga Mothers' Association, Naga Students' Federation, Naga People's Movement For Human Rights, office bearers of the Naga Shisha Hoho, and speakers of the Naga Peace Convention.
+It then had the support of several Naga organisations such as the Naga Hoho, Eastern Naga People's Organisation, Eastern Naga Students' Federation, Eastern Naga Students Association, GBs and DBs Federation Nagaland, Naga Women's Union, Manipur, United Naga Council Manipur, All Naga Students Association Manipur, Naga Mothers' Association, Naga Students' Federation, Naga People's Movement For Human Rights, office bearers of the Naga Shisha Hoho, and speakers of the Naga Peace Convention.

 Indo-Naga Peace efforts

 FNR was formed at the peak of violence between various factions of the Naga armed groups, suspicious, distrust, and divisive political rhetoric.
 It has facilitated various agreements between the Naga armed groups.
 At various points, independent observers, government bureaucrats, as well as the Indian security establishment have admitted that inter-factional killings among the Naga nationalist groups have reduced due to FNR's efforts.

 In January 2019, FNR called for re-imagining of the Naga peace process keeping people and their aspirations at its core.
 Therefore, it appealed for a multi-dimensional approach with active participation of all stakeholders.
 FNR believed that this will strengthen "the process and open up possibilities for transparency, accountability, credibility, and integrity, making it viable and responsive."
 It asserted that the present deadlock in the peace process stems from lack of reconciliation essential for historical and political transformation.

 In December 2020, FNR further appealed for "honest discussion, truth speaking, healing, forgiveness, and reconciliation" to be embedded in the peace process.
 Analysing the Indian state agenda of creating divisions amongst the Nagas during the Indo-Naga peace talks, it stated[The] trauma and wounds are still raw and sensitive, provoking the worst out of each other.
 It, therefore, is not surprising that the Indian state and its agencies with guile and statecraft have actively steered the statehood narrative intensifying division and simultaneously normalising complacency and conformity among the Naga populace.
 But to what end?
-A divided Naga house is in nobody’s long-term interest.
+A divided Naga house is in nobody’s long-term interest.Between May 2008 to June 2015, and September 2022 to June 2024, a total of 286 official meetings were held between the Naga political groups and FNR.